Criminal District Court - Traffic Law

 -Possession of Marijuana < 1/2 oz.

 When dealing with criminal misdemeanors, it is important to hire an attorney with trial experience.
 Attorney Edward Hedrick has tried numerous cases in Criminal District Court resulting in not-guilty verdicts.
 While criminal misdemeanors may not carry as serious of punishments as felonies, they can have significant consequences while applying for colleges, jobs, and/or other leadership positions.
-Please contact us for a free consultation regarding your case.
+Please contact us for a consultation regarding your case.

 Criminal Superior Court- Felonies